an7708/prodesk-capstone-project---VitalSync/README.md

 A patient can register and log in independently.
 Once authenticated, a patient can browse available doctors filtered by specialty, book appointments from a doctor's available time slots, view their own complete chronological medical history, read their own active and expired prescriptions, and update their own personal profile.

-A patient cannot view another patient's records under any circumstance.
+A patient cannot view another patient's records under any circumstances.
 A patient cannot access any doctor-only routes.
 A patient cannot modify an appointment that has already been confirmed or completed.

 ### Doctor